 A house can easily catch fire from the misuse of appliances in the house.
-However you can take fire prevention steps to avoid common causes of house fire in home and ensure the safety of your family members.
+However, you can take fire prevention steps to avoid common causes of a house fire in the home and ensure the safety of your family members.

-This is 9 common causes of house fires that you need to know to prevent from a fire.
+These are 9 common causes of house fires that you need to know to prevent a fire.

 1. Cooking Equipment

 One of the common causes of house fires is at the point when a pot or container overheats or splatters oils, it can take seconds to cause a fire.
 Remain in the kitchen when cooking, particularly if utilizing oil or high temperatures; most kitchen fires happen on the grounds that individuals get diverted and leave their cooking unattended.
 Keep combustibles (e.g. stove gloves, dish towels, paper towels) far from heat sources.

 - Your electrical machines don’t have loose or frayed strings/plugs.

 - You’re not abusing an additional string.
 Be watchful about do-it-without anyone else’s help electrical activities; many home flames are caused by the improper establishment, so utilize an authorized circuit repairman.

 Make the room beyond reach to smoking, and administer smokers who may wind up sluggish (i.e. taking drugs, drinking) or neglect to quench their cigarette.
 Utilize vast, profound ashtrays; never put an ashtray on or close anything that will copy; and check the furniture for fallen cigarettes/coals (a butt can seethe for quite a long time before making furniture burst into flares).

 Kids cause fires to clear something up (what happens when something consumes) or wickedness (they’re irate, vexed or dangerous, and fire is a noteworthy forbidden to break).
 Children might be associated with a flame play on the off chance that you discover matches or lighters in their room/ownership, notice sulfur in their room, and additionally, find toys or other belongings that seem dissolved/seared.